 “Exactly.
 Do you see how twisted that teaching was?
 I needed saving then, Charis, just as you need saving now.
 But love is not how we bring about others’ salvation.”
 I relaxed and crossed over to her.
 She was trembling, poor thing, reminding me of the little girl who first stumbled into my house during a blizzard.
 I reached for her hand and rubbed the back with my thumb, knowing how much it comforted her.
 How much it lowered her guard.
 She let me, hand limp, eyes fastened on mine and dripping with fear.

 “No,” I murmured.
 “The world is full of idiots.
 The best way to save them is to control them.
-Let them think they have their lives under control, when in reality we are orchestrating their very memories.
+Let them think they have their lives in their possession, when in reality we are orchestrating their very memories.
 The world will have peace.
 We will prosper.
 Life will continue on without pain or fear or wars or death.
 We will be happy.”

 Charis was silent, but I could see her thoughts swirling behind her eyes.
 Finally, slowly, she pulled her hand from mine and shook her head.
 I fought a frown.
 “You’re wrong,” she whispered.